How to Plan Your Week Like A Boss

 Write down appointments

 Write down any deadlines you have or appointments you need to make such as booking a dentist appointment or returning an item you no longer want.
 While these may not seem critical, they sure can cause unnecessary stress when you can’t book the appointment time you wanted or when you’ve missed the returns by date.
 You can either add these to your calendar or set yourself a reminder for the week.
 Whatever works best for you!

 Decide what chores need to be done this week, such as house chores, food shopping or maybe even DIY tasks around the house.
 Setting a time in the calendar to do these will mean you are much more likely to do them and you can see how much time you actually have each week to work on your to-do list.

 Make time for self-care

-Write down your goals, it doesn’t matter if they’re short term or long term goals or whether they are a New Year Resolution, a five year plan or a 6 week goal.
-If you haven’t set yourself any goals then have a think about what you wish to achieve this month or year.
+Write down your goals, it doesn’t matter if they’re short-term or long-term goals or whether they are a New Year Resolution, a five-year plan or a 6-week goal.
+If you haven’t set yourself any goals then think about what you wish to achieve this month or year.
 Think about what inspires you and what motivates you.
-What do you think about every-single-day?
+What do you think about every single day?
 What do you envision yourself doing in the future?
 Once you’ve thought of a goal, make a separate list of tasks which you need to do to reach this goal.
 It doesn’t matter if you only know the first step or two or even if your first step if to do research or invest in a course.
 Add these tasks to your calendar and make time for your goals and your self-development!